-“Brisbane Marketing has been a wonderful support, in particular, assisting with the bid document for AG Bell.
+“Brisbane Economic Development Agency has been a wonderful support, in particular, assisting with the bid document for AG Bell.
 I've learnt a lot in that process and I'm very, very grateful for that.”

 Rushbrooke has also enjoyed meeting and collaborating with the other Trailblazer grant winners “It’s been a good opportunity to learn what other people are doing and good relationships have been forged which I’m sure will continue to flourish.”